-Emmanuel Mayah, an editor at Premium Times, is a winner of 19 media awards.
+Emmanuel Mayah, founder of Satellite Times, is a winner of 22 media awards – most recently Winner of Global Shining Light Award 2017.
 He is a two-time winner of the CNN African Journalist Award and a two-time winner of the African Investigative Journalism Award (South Africa).
-An investigative journalist, virtually all of his winning stories centered on corruption in government, the extractive industry, budget tracking, maritime, transnational business investigation as well as subjects of international social justice.
+An investigative journalist, virtually all of his winning stories centered on corruption in government, tax justice, illicit finance, the extractive industry, budget tracking, maritime, transnational business investigation as well as subjects of international social justice.

 In 2013 Mayah expanded his skill in business investigation by training on Illicit Finance at the City University in London.
 His knowledge of Transfer Pricing, Shell Companies and Tax Havens inspired his ground-breaking investigation of underhand finances at MTN Nigeria.
 Following years of producing high-impact investigative reports, Mayah has worked in several countries in Africa and Europe in collaboration with international development organizations like Oxfam, Global Integrity, the International Centre for the Promotion of Human Rights (CIPDH) Argentina, and the Global Initiative Against Transnational Organized Crime.
 He is the author of Inequality in Nigeria: the Political, Social, Gender and Economic Policies – a report commissioned by Oxfam Novib.